Recipe Overview

 - Make ahead: The lasagna can be prepared ahead (not baked); refrigerate it overnight or wrap it securely and freeze it for up to 3 months.
 Thaw overnight in the refrigerator before baking as instructed.
 Add 10 minutes to the baking time since the lasagna is chilled.
 I usually check the internal temperature of the casserole with a instant read thermometer to make sure it’s heated all the way through (165°F or more).

 - Previously published: This recipe was originally posted as Healthy Mexican Lasagna with Swiss Chard.
-We’ve retested and revised the recipe (2/2025); the post will be updated soon.
+We’ve retested and revised the recipe (2/2025).

 Nutrition